-As a cheesemonger, I am expected to dazzle my Christmas dinner guests with some sort of hoity-toity cheese board or one crazy cheese with an even crazier accompaniment.
+As a Cheesemonger, I am expected to dazzle dinner guests with some sort of hoity-toity cheese board or one crazy cheese with an even crazier accompaniment.
 But what I really like to do is take classic cheeses and make them communal.
 Like the French do with Raclette and the Swiss do with fondue, I think it’s fun (and my guests usually do, too) to take cheese outside of its comfort zone.

 1 garlic clove, peeled and halved